EmmettCorp/delorean/README.md

 Delorean helps managing snapshots of any mounted btrfs subvolume.

-Delorean allows to rollback subvolumes, that are children of the top level subvolume, using ui.
+Delorean allows you to rollback subvolumes, that are children of the top level subvolume, using ui.
 Check [Flat layout](https://btrfs.wiki.kernel.org/index.php/SysadminGuide#Flat) from btrfs wiki.

 ## Features

 - cli-ui
 - mouse support
 - support snapshots managing for hot pluggable devices
-- easy to rollback any children subvolume of top level
+- easy to rollback any child subvolume of top level

 ## UI